- Terracotta Tile – The Complete Guide

 These are only a few popular examples of terracotta tile origins!

-Look at this quick video that shows how artisan’s hands have crafted terracotta (specifically Mexican terracotta) for generations.
+Look at this quick video, which shows how artisan hands have crafted terracotta (specifically Mexican terracotta) for generations.

 What Are Some Types of Terracotta Floor Tiles?